I’m an Assistant Professor at the Institute of Mathematical

 with Martin Traizet.

-We fonstruct a rich variety of doubly periodic minimal surfaces of infinite genus.
+We construct a rich variety of doubly periodic minimal surfaces of infinite genus.
 They lift to minimal surfaces in the Euclidean space that are periodic in two independent horizontal directions, but non-periodic in the vertical direction.
 In the language of crystallography, our examples should be considered as disordered stacking of catenoid necks.
 The TPMS twinning is then just a special case.

 in Trans.
 Amer.
 Math.
 Soc.

-2. A new deformation family of Schwarz’ D surface arXiv PDF
+with Matthias Weber.A new deformation family of Schwarz’ D surface

 in Trans.
 Amer.
 Math.
 Soc.